Sporadic E propagation: Overview

 As its name suggests, sporadic E is an unpredictable event that can happen at almost any time; it does, however, display strong seasonal and diurnal patterns.
 Sporadic E activity peaks predictably near the solstices in both hemispheres.
 In the mid-latitude of the Northern Hemisphere, activity usually begins in mid-May, with the peak most noticeably beginning in early June.
 It begins trailing off after mid-July and becomes much less reliable by early August.
 A much smaller sporadic-E peak occurs during the winter solstice.
 For the mid-latitudes of the Southern Hemisphere, the timeframes are inversed; the highest activity occurring during their summer solstice.

 Communication distances of 800–2,200 km can occur using a single E_{s} cloud.
 This variability in distance depends on a number of factors, including cloud height and density.
 The maximum usable frequency (MUF) also varies widely, but most commonly falls in the 25–150 MHz range.
 This includes the band II FM broadcast band (87.5–108 MHz), band I VHF television (former American analog TV channels A2–A6, Russian channels R1–R5, and former European analog channels E2–E4), CB radio (27 MHz), and the amateur radio 2 meter, 4 m, 6 m, and 10 m bands.
 On very rare occasions, a MUF of 225 MHz can be attained.

-No conclusive theory has yet been formulated as to the origin of sporadic E. Attempts to connect the incidence of sporadic E with the eleven-year Sunspot cycle have provided tentative correlations.
+No conclusive theory has yet been formulated as to the origin of sporadic E. One theory involves the presence of wind shear forming mid-latitude E_{s} from vertical shears in the horizontal neutral wind.
+Scholars also attribute other factors such as diurnal and semi-diurnal tides.
+Attempts to connect the incidence of sporadic E with the eleven-year Sunspot cycle have provided tentative correlations.
 There seems to be a positive correlation between sunspot maximum and E_{s} activity in Europe.
 Conversely, there seems to be a negative correlation between maximum sunspot activity and E_{s} activity in Australasia.
 Harrison implies that there is a correlation between the formation of sporadic E and iron/magnesium micrometeoroid ablation in the ablation zone, 100 to 140 km above the earth surface.
 Maruyama discusses this possibility further.